GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/advanced-conditions/index.md

 If you want a condition to always return true and the corresponding actions to be performed, you can use the "**Always**" condition.
 If the condition is inverted, it will always return false,_i.e. the corresponding actions will never be performed._

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the advanced conditions on this reference page](/gdevelop5/all-features/common-instructions/reference/)
+All actions, conditions and expressions are listed in [the advanced conditions reference page](/gdevelop5/all-features/common-instructions/reference/).